Agentic Visualization: Extracting Agent-based Design Patterns from Visualization Systems

 Practically speaking, we suggest deploying agentic visualization for the lower parts of the sensemaking loop~\cite{DBLP:conf/chi/RussellSPC93}---information foraging tasks at lower abstraction levels that involve data processing, pattern detection, and routine analytical operations.
 The higher, more cognitively demanding levels can then be reserved for human analysts: forming hypotheses, making contextual judgments, and drawing conclusions that require domain expertise and ethical reasoning.

 The shift toward agentic visualization raises questions about analytical responsibility, interpretability, and the preservation of human values that have long defined our field.
-When an AI agent discovers a pattern that influences policy decisions, questions of responsibility become complex.
+When an agent discovers a pattern that influences policy decisions, questions of responsibility become complex.
 How do we maintain transparency when agents make autonomous analytical choices?
 What decisions should agents be allowed to make?
 How do we ensure that increased automation enhances rather than undermines human analytical reasoning?
 These concerns extend beyond traditional AI ethics frameworks.

 The patterns presented in this work may be helpful to address these issues.
-For example, \PatternProvenance can maintain comprehensive logs of data sources and transformations applied to the data by both agents and users.
-Such provenance trails could ensure transparency and reproducibility of the analysis process.
-Additionally, quality and uncertainty metrics could be employed~\cite{Jo2021} to indicate the quality of the results from agents.
+For example, \PatternProvenance can maintain comprehensive logs of data sources and transformations applied to the data by both agents and users to ensure transparency and reproducibility of the analysis process.
 Still, ultimately, domain experts are required to validate the quality of the results.